 U. S. Small Business Administration (SBA): The intent of this agreement is for our chapters to work with the SBA district offices to provide better opportunities and train women entrepreneurs.
 Overall, it is to help our members to start businesses and enhance them through SBA information, resources and workshops.

 Women’s Business Enterprise National Council (WBENC): This partnership is basically the promotion of enhancing the role of women’s business enterprises in the construction industry as well as the business community as a whole.
 WBENC will help certify women business owners so they can more readily obtain work with federal, state and local governments.

 Women Work!
 The National Network for Women’s Employment: The goal of this agreement is for NAWIC Chapters to work with Women Work! programs in their area to help bring underemployed/unemployed women into the construction industry.
-We will both promote careers for women in the construction industry and advance efforts to recruit and train women for high-wage, high-growth non-traditional occupations.
+We will both promote careers for women in the construction industry, both as tradeswomen and professionals, and advance efforts to recruit and train women for high-wage, high-growth non-traditional occupations.